 In-kind transfers in the Self-Directed world are like moving private stock a real estate property from one IRA to another.
+Rocket Dollar is phasing out all incoming in-kind transfers.
 Cash rollovers and transfers do not receive an extra charge.

 What is an in-kind transfer?